Fort:Dronagiri

 We had gone on a mega trek of 14 forts in 3 days during last weekend of August.
 The first of them was Asawa fort.
 We started from Pune on Thursday night and had the plan to reach Varangade the base village of Asawa in the morning by 4am and rest and then on daybreak trek up the fort and come down.
 However due to the monsoon activity coming up in September , we encountered heavy rains on the way and the rains wont relent at all.
 We saw huge traffic jams on the NH4 and prayed that NH8 (Ahmedabad highway) shouldn't be like that.

-t around 1am and continued ahead.
+We reached Thane at around 1am and continued ahead.
 It was raining very heavily , we connected to the Ahmedabad highway and continued.
 In between after Ghodbunder we had some snacks of Vadapav and Tea to refresh ourselves and continued.
 The highway roads were bad at some places due to the rain and hence our driver had to continuously check out the roads and keep speeding at bay.
 Adding to that the rain was relentless and didnt stop at all.
 We reached Chillar phata from where we take a turn to Varangade the base of Asawa.
 We turned and asked and found that Varangade is around 10km from here.

-was no school in here to sleep so we had a problem.
+We reached Varangade at 4am and stopped.
+Due to the rain there wasnt an inch of dry land here and also there was no school in here to sleep so we had a problem.
 There was a factory here (Viraj) and we asked the guard about any place to sleep and he said there isn't any place.
 So we all slept in the sumo and it was uncomfortable to sleep but we did.
 Around 6.30 I woke up to find the rain still pouring on but the sun had risen.
 We looked towards the left side and checked out if we could see Asawa and we could see a hill from here and it resembled Asawa as seen in the photo.

 Asawa fort from base village Varangade